kalfasyan/vresto/docs/user-guide/catalogs.md

 - **Hybrid Name Search**: Even when the `STAC` provider is selected, vresto internally uses `OData` for name-based searches (`search_products_by_name`).
 This is because CDSE STAC is currently much slower for global text-based queries, while OData is highly optimized for them.
 - **Selective Collection Search**: When performing name searches via STAC (if OData is unavailable), vresto attempts to infer the correct collection from the product name to reduce search space.

+---

+## 🧩 Collection Mapping

+Note that STAC uses more granular collection IDs. vresto handles this mapping automatically:

 | vresto Collection | Level | STAC Collection ID |
 | :--- | :--- | :--- |